 Another feature of the Schedule and Details page is the schedule options.
 We just went over using Instructor Pacing and scheduling your Sections and Subsections but there are other, critical dates that your Open edX blended learning course should avail.
 The Course Start Date is a natural requirement but you can optionally leverage a specific Course End Date as well.

 But more importantly, how about specific enrollment dates?
 With an Enrollment Start Date, you can ensure that your users can begin registering for your courses before the Start Date.
 I would also recommend including an Enrollment End Date.
-The combination of an Enrollment Start Date and Enrollment End Date ensure that there is a specific time frame in which your Learners can register for the course.
+The combination of an Enrollment Start Date and Enrollment End Date ensures that there is a specific time frame in which your Learners can register for the course.

 This is important because your live sessions may be following a specific schedule; you want to ensure that everyone has the opportunity to make it to that first scheduled session on time while also ensuring that no one is so late to the course that they miss critical content that was delivered live.
 Ultimately though, this section is optional but can make your Open edX blended learning course a little bit more organized.